thanik/RPS-RTS/README.md

 [Demo video](https://www.youtube.com/watch?v=rBE9131TIPk)

+Executable binary can be found in [Release](../../releases) section.

 ## How to start the game
 1. As this game needs at least 2 players, so 3 instances of the game should be running.
 2. Start a new instance of the game as a dedicated server.